 Crimestoppers Partnership: Amplifying the Issue of Personal Safety

-Crimestoppers has teamed up with Peoplesafe in a new partnership to help keep communities and workplaces safe from the harm caused by crime.
+Crimestoppers has partnered with Peoplesafe to help keep communities and workplaces safe from the harm caused by crime.

 Crimestoppers has been working hard to make the UK a safer place and has supported campaigns to raise awareness of issues that affect personal safety.
-From the #ShopKind campaign with they ran with the Association of Convenience Stores (ACS), to supporting British Transport Police’s initiative to tackle sexual harassment on public transport, Crimestoppers works hard to encourage those who might otherwise stay silent, to speak up anonymously.
+From the #ShopKind campaign that they ran with the Association of Convenience Stores (ACS), to supporting the British Transport Police’s initiative to tackle sexual harassment on public transport, Crimestoppers works hard to encourage those who might otherwise stay silent to speak up anonymously.

-This mission to improve the safety of people makes it the perfect fit for Peoplesafe, whose core aims to improve personal safety are aligned.
+This mission to improve people’s safety makes it a perfect fit for Peoplesafe, whose core aims align with it.

 To that end, Rodger Holden, Director of Development at Crimestoppers, is delighted about the new partnership.
 “Our charity is always keen to work with those organisations who share our values of keeping people and communities safe from the harm caused by crime”, he says.